i18next/i18next-gitbook/overview/translation-management-systems.md

 Several other TMSes are commonly mentioned in localization discussions but are not typically the first choice for an i18next-anchored developer team. **Smartling**, **XTM Cloud**, and **Lilt** are enterprise-localization platforms with strong managed-services and translator-marketplace components, but they do not offer i18next-specific runtime integration.
 Among these, **Smartling does ship a Model Context Protocol (MCP) server** — worth knowing if MCP is a hard requirement and the enterprise-localization-services scope is otherwise the right fit. **Memsource** is now Phrase — the company rebranded after a multi-step acquisition (Carlyle bought Memsource in July 2020; Memsource acquired Phrase in January 2021; the combined entity took the Phrase name).
 Anything labeled "Memsource" in older documentation now refers to Phrase.

+At the other end of the scale sits a newer generation of deliberately lighter, CI-native translation tools. **Localhero** is the clearest i18next-relevant example: a GitHub Action and CLI diff the branch against its base in CI, AI-translate only the new and changed keys (JSON, YAML, and gettext `.po` files, plural-suffix aware), and commit the result back into the pull request, with a per-PR web UI for review, glossary terms, and tone settings.
+Locale files stay in Git, and there is no runtime backend or CDN because new keys are picked up from the branch diff before the code runs — keys that only appear at runtime fall outside that model.
+It is deliberately not a full TMS, but for a small team whose whole localization process is "translate what this pull request changed", it is a credible, purpose-built option.
+See the decision paths below for where it fits.

 ## Decision paths

 Different teams need different things.
 A few common paths: